python/devguide/documentation/markup.rst

 Roles
 -----

 As :ref:`previously mentioned <inline-markup>`, Sphinx uses interpreted text roles of the form ``:rolename:`content``` to insert semantic markup in documents.

-In the CPython documentation, there are a few common cases where simpler markup should be used:
+In the CPython documentation, there are a couple common cases where simpler markup should be used:

 * ``*arg*`` (rendered as *arg*) for function and method arguments.